What We Discuss with Matthew McConaughey:

 [00:21:42] Matthew McConaughey: So I checked out.
 I went to a monastery for a couple of weeks, went to the kind of solo backpacking trip to Peru for 22 days.
 Just went off to places like where nobody either knew my name or wasn't going to speak.
-I needed some quiet time to hear my own self think and have a little Socratic dialogue with the him and me
+I needed some quiet time to hear my own self think and have a little Socratic dialogue with the M and the E

 [00:22:01] Jordan Harbinger: For someone like me, this would result in what's called imposter syndrome.
 Right?
 You ever heard of that?
 Where you're like, "Do I deserve this?"